sirgallifrey/hapi-cookbook/README.md

 # hapi-cookbook

-A collection of Hapi.js recipes made to be simple, intructive and executable.
+A collection of Hapi.js recipes made to be simple, instructive and executable.

 Anyone can help to maintain this repo, either by asking quentions, requesting recipes or by sending new ones!